 Ask, yourself, what are their ages, their professions, their interests?
 Why would your business be of interest to them?
 How would they benefit from using your products and/or services?

-By knowing the answers to these questions, you can optimise your approach to lead generation.
+By knowing the answers to these questions, you can optimize your approach to lead generation.
 You will be able to create the type of content needed to attracts your audience’s attention, for example on your landing pages, your outreach and sales emails and so on.

 2. You’re not strategizing your content marketing with lead generation in mind